hourswithoutsleep/DeadlandsCityOfOro/Faces/John.J.Hoover.md

 ## John J Hoover

-**John J Hoover** is a harrowed saloon owner.
-He died of a fall down a sixty-five foot mine shaft.
-When he is in control of himself his motivation is pass on rumors and he is likely to do the following kinds of things:
+**John J Hoover** is a saloon owner.
+He fell down a sixty-five foot mine shaft and broke his leg and had to retire from mining.
+He is likely to do the following kinds of things:

 * Argue with the posse.
 * Reveal something.